 The Field Team designed a one piece powdered metal component, with tight tolerances that are machined in a secondary operation.
 The newly designed part eliminated the groove, the retaining ring, and the assembly process.
 This provided a consistently tight toleranced bearing stop that improved quality and reduced components.

-The Field solution resulted in a reduction of assembly time, eliminated quality issues, increased tool life and yielded significant cost savings based on 600,000 EAU:
+The Field proposed solution resulted in a reduction of assembly time, eliminated quality issues, increased tool life and yielded significant cost savings based on 600,000 EAU:

 - Piece Price Savings: $120,000